About the indicator

 - Alberta's Ambient Air Quality Objectives provide thresholds for over 30 airborne compounds to protect human and ecosystem health.
 The AAAQOs are used in the design of industrial facilities and to establish emissions requirements.
 The Alberta government tracks AAAQO exceedances and assesses the need for management action.

-- In 2022, there were no exceedances of the one-hour AAAQO.
+- In 2023, there were 8 exceedances of the one-hour AAAQO.
+These exceedances occurred at Lower Camp (2 exceedances) and Mannix (6 exceedances) stations, located near industrial facilities in northeastern Alberta.
 Historically, exceedances of the one-hour AAAQO have been observed at stations near industrial facilities known to emit SO2 in the oil sands region and the industrial heartland northeast of Edmonton.
 The one-hour AAAQO of 172 ppb for SO2 is based on the protection of human health.

 Air quality reporting and resources